 The legendary photo studio Studio Harcourt also welcomes visitors.
 Internationally renowned for its black and white portraits of stars such as Marilyn Monroe, Salvador Dali and Jean-Paul Gaultier, the studio is popular with photography fans, who are free to wander the corridors of this famous venue and browse the archives to admire the originals of the best-known portraits.

 November is photography month in Paris, with a wide range of special events held in various parts of the city.
-The Salon de la Photo takes place at the Paris Expo Porte de Versailles in the early part of the month.
+The Salon de la Photo takes place at the Grande Halle de la Villette in the early part of the month.
 This must-see photography show brings together the medium’s key players: galleries, artists, masterclass organizers and photographic equipment manufacturers.
 During the Paris Photo event, the Grand Palais turns into a vast photography gallery.
 The programme includes conversation cycles, giving keen photographers an opportunity to present their visions and practices.
-A simultaneous event, Fotofever at the Carrousel du Louvre, displays images by 250 emerging artists from 20 different countries, and is an excellent opportunity for beginners to start a photography collection.

 However, there is a year-round focus on photography in Paris, not just in November.
 The Circulation(s) festival, held in the spring, highlights the work of 50 young European artists, while Paris art galleries host a number of photography exhibitions throughout the year.